WildTicketAsia

 Exclusive tours South Kazakhstan.

-The Khankorgan settlement is located in the southeastern part of the Boroldai-Tau ridge, 479 meters from the left (southern) bank of the Armys' River, in the northwestern part of the village of Khankorgan (until 2000 it was called Madani), 5 kilometers to the south and slightly to the west of the village of Tuyetes, 30.3 kilometers northeast of Shymkent in the Sairam district of the Turkestan region.
+Khankorgan settlement is located in southeastern part of Boroldai-Tau ridge, 479 meters from left (southern) bank of Arys River, in northwestern part of village of Khankorgan (until 2000 it was called Madani), 5 kilometers to south and slightly to west of village of Tuyetes, 30.3 kilometers northeast of Shymkent in Sairam district of Turkestan region.

 Each era has left behind material traces.
 Khan Ablai founded his southern headquarters on this settlement.
 According to written sources, at the rate of the khan, an average of 200 people permanently lived.
 In addition to his family, these were servants, a squad of Tulenguts and artisans-blacksmiths.